radical-cybertools/pilot-quantum/README.md

 ## Hints

 Your default conda environment should contain all Pilot-Quantum and application dependencies.
-Activate it, e.g., in the `.bashrc`.
+Activate it, e.g., in the `.bashrc`.oxy